Tom-code124/autotuner/README.md

 # Autotuner

-Autotuner is an ongoing distributed system project for vehicle software technicians to accept files and get payments from their customers.
+Autotuner is an ongoing distributed platform project for vehicle software technicians to accept files and get payments from their customers.
 The system consists of 2 applications: Autodata and Autoremover.
 Autodata is the service for supplying vehicle related data.
 Autoremover is the main service that is used by the employees and the customers.

 # Requirements